klenin/cats-score/README.md

 ### Installation

-Just type in you web browser "file:///path/to/cats-score/index.html"
+make git clone and just type in you web browser "file:///path/to/cats-score/index.html"

 If you want to run at maximum performance, perform the following steps: